Don’t Waste, Reuse: How Recycled and Reclaimed Materials will Impact the Future of the Construction Industry

 In 2019, the global rate of consumption of materials was 100 billion tons and is projected to reach 175 billion tons in 2050.
 The buildings and construction sector is responsible for 36% of final energy demand globally, representing 39% of energy and process related emissions.
 The largest volume of waste currently comes from the demolition of buildings, with only ⅓ of construction waste being reused.

-The Circular Economy in Construction – Designing for Less Waste
+Recycled Construction Materials: Designing for Less Waste

 When considering that the largest volume of waste currently comes from building demolitions, it is no surprise that attention is turning towards solving this problem.
 The problem is that the conventional way of doing things has been to “take, make, then waste”, also known as a linear economy.
 It is called ‘linear’ because the flow of materials is one directional.